Russell Westbrook Trade Rumors: Hornets a 'Team to Watch' in Market for Lakers Star

 Russell Westbrook could be on the move from the Los Angeles Lakers in the upcoming offseason, and the Charlotte Hornets are reportedly a potential destination.

-NBA insider Marc Stein (h/t NBA Central) reported Thursday the Hornets are a "team to watch" as a potential trade partner for the Lakers.
+NBA insider Marc Stein (h/t NBA Central) reported Thursday the Hornets are a "team to watch" as a trade partner for the Lakers.

 Westbrook has a player option on his contract for 2022-23 that would pay him more than $47 million next season.